fmiguelgodinho/dsliot-prototype-difctunl/README.md

 * At the moment we have no utility for generating threshold signature keys.
 Thus, the prototype only allows using the RSA threshold signatures with a modulus size of 2048 bits set in the configuration files.

 * The Smart Hub only leverages UDP-based CoAP without any security protocol involved.
-The underlying library only supports CoAP to be secured via TLS in its TCP protocol version.
+The underlying ARMmbed library only supports CoAP to be secured via TLS in its TCP protocol version.
 For the standard UDP, the library does not support DTLS as of yet.

 ## Source-code